mikerochip/addressables-training-manual/README.md

 **Profiles**: Profiles are intended to be used in a similar way to Configurations in Visual Studio or Schemes in Xcode.
 They have a custom syntax that you can look up in the official docs https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/AddressableAssetsProfiles.html.

-Profiles define a set of variables, and these variables are directly referenced by AssetGroups. **These 2 concepts together are how you specify whether an AssetGroup gets built into Local or Remote artifacts!** If a group's LoadPath is a RemoteLoadPath, it's a Remote bundle.
+Profiles define a set of variables, and these variables are referenced by AssetGroups. **These 2 concepts together are how you specify whether an AssetGroup gets built into Local or Remote artifacts!** For example, if a group's LoadPath uses the RemoteLoadPath profile variable, then it's a Remote bundle.
 Here's a simplified sequence of how the build system uses these:

 *For each AssetGroup Foo:*

-1. BundlePath = Foo.LoadPath (**this references a Profile var**) + Foo.Name + a hash value
+1. BundlePath = Foo.LoadPath (**the LoadPath references a Profile var**) + Foo.Name + a hash value
-1. Convert the AssetGroup into a bundle or bundles(!) depending on the AssetGroupSchemas and the settings on those
+1. Convert the AssetGroup into a bundle or bundles(!) depending on the settings of the AssetGroups' AssetGroupSchemas
 1. Write the bundles to disk using BundlePath
 1. Write the BundlePath into the content catalog

 Honestly, I simplified this a bit.
-It's a bit more complex because AssetGroups don't reference profile variables directly - they rely on a thing called AssetGroupSchemas.
-AssetGroupSchemas are attached to AssetGroups and are the thing that references profile variables directly.
+It's a bit more complex because AssetGroups don't reference profile variables directly.
+They reference AssetGroupSchemas, which reference profile variables.

 # Settings